newcleo-dev-team/lbh15/docs/files/README.rst

 it is possible to initialize an object knowing one of its properties (see :ref:`Initialization from properties` for more details)

+lbeh15 is released under the GNU General Public License 3.

 Project Structure
 *****************
 The project is organized in the following folder structure: